Skip to Content

 5. All clear is not all clear.
 If there’s coolant in the reservoir and the engine has been off for 15 minutes, many drivers will try to drive again.
 Don’t be one of them.

 7. Get to the shop.
-Instead of trying to fix things yourself, ignore the problem or limp the car home.
-Get it taken to a shop you trust instead.
+Do not try to fix things yourself, ignore the problem or limp the car home.
+Instead, have it towed to a shop you trust, where it can be properly diagnosed and repaired.